John-R-Wallace-NOAA/TMB_on_Windows_Subsystem_for_Linux/Notes.md

   since Rtools/mingw_64/Rtools/bin is still in the path.

-- However with a clean install of R ver 4.2.1 and Rtools 4.2, without Rtools 3.5 installed, TMB::gdbsource() under Windows will fail due to a missing gdb.exe.
+- However with a clean install of R ver 4.2.1 and Rtools 4.2, without Rtools 3.5 installed, TMB::gdbsource() under Windows fails due to a missing gdb.exe.

 - StackOverFlow: https://stackoverflow.com/questions/18407563/gcc-doesnt-produce-line-number-information-even-with-g-option
    points out a dwarf4 versus dwarf2 issue under Linux (which may be @iperedaagirre's TMB Issue # 367) but didn't help me with line numbers under Windows.